 There is a sense that as with Savile this might be the tip of an iceberg and we are standing by for more extensive revelations of the prevalence of abuse within football and the wider sporting world.

-In the meantime if you have been the victim of abuse in a sporting environment and wish to obtain guidance on your legal position (including your entitlement to seek compensation) then you can call our confidential helpline on 0808 139 1597 or send us an email.
+In the meantime if you have been the victim of abuse in a sporting environment and wish to obtain guidance about claiming compensation then you can call our confidential helpline on 0808 139 1597 or send us an email.
+We will provide you with a free case assessment and details of your funding options, including our popular No Win, No Fee scheme.